Synchronizing Probabilities in Model-Driven Lossless Compression: Introduction

 Applying arithmetic coding directly under these conditions is usually immediately fatal: even subtle differences in the encoder and decoder probability distributions can result in an incorrectly decoded token, which then cascades to the rest of the message as it changes the context of subsequent tokens.

-If the mismatch between the encoder and decoder distributions is arbitrarily large, recovery is impossible.
-However, if the mismatch is known to be small, they can exploit this closeness to reach exact agreement on a third probability distribution.
+If the mismatch between the encoder and decoder distributions is arbitrary, recovery is impossible, as the decoder predictions yield no information about the encoder predictions.
+However, if the mismatch is known to be small, the encoder and decoder can exploit this closeness to reach exact agreement on a third probability distribution.
 This robustness incurs a cost in compression efficiency: the encoder will generally have to send extra information to ensure agreement, and the agreed probability distribution may be less accurate than the original predictions.
 We refer to the problem of constructing a shared distribution while minimizing the cost as \emph{probability matching}.

+Concurrent work [\cite{cordelia2026}] addresses a closely related variant of mismatch-tolerant coding by proposing an alternative algorithm based on a Huffman coding-like approach.

+Recent work has also explored the possibility of addressing non-determinism at its source by designing deterministic neural network backends, motivated by the need for researchers to share reproducible results [\cite{he2025nondeterminism}, \cite{yuan2025mitigating}], though at a cost in performance.
+Mitigation of non-determinism can be complementary with our approach by reducing mismatches so that they fall within the tolerance limits of a robust coding algorithm.